hemilabs/heminetwork/localnode/NODE_RUNNING.md

 # Running the Hemi stack

 This document details how to run the full Hemi stack with P2P nodes and RPC access. *This does NOT run a batcher or sequencer.*

 > [!TIP]
-> If you are interested in running a PoP miner, none of this setup is required unless you want to connect your PoP miner to your own Hemi node infrastructure rather than using the public BFG endpoint.
+> This setup is only for users looking to run a full node on the Hemi network, and is not required to use a wallet (Metamask, Rabby, etc.) to interact with dApps on Hemi or run a PoP Miner.

 <details>